Are Lilacs Poisonous to Cats? Keeping Your Cats Safe

 Lilacs are incredibly easy to care for once they take off.
 In fact, they basically take care of themselves.
 They are incredibly versatile, withstanding high temperatures and frigid winters.
 There are about 25 different species of lilacs, touting lovely, clustered blooms that are powerfully fragrant.

 Lilacs are shrubs with high survival rates.
-You can enjoy a lilac in nearly any weather condition, making them a perfect pick for many US yards.
+You can enjoy lilac in nearly any weather condition, making them a perfect pick for many US yards.
 The best time to plant a lilac bush is spring or fall.

 When the lilac is sprouting and growing, it takes time for the shrub to develop flowering abilities.
 They don’t need much to take off and usually produce flowers within three to four years.